TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Conditions/Index.rst

    Array

 :aspect:`Description`
    All data of the current page record as array.
-To find out which fields are available, you can enable the debug mode in the TYPO3 backend which will display the field names.

 :aspect:`Example`
    .. code-block:: typoscript